The nation demands a king. Samuel warns them about kings. Samuel grants their demand. UPDATED.

 This is to worship the capitalist system.
-It is to have fallen into idolatry.
+It is to fall into idolatry.

 VERSE 9.
 Now therefore listen to their voice.
 However you shall protest solemnly to them, and shall show them the way of the king who will reign over them.”

 VERSE 10.
 Samuel told all the LORD’s words to the people who asked him for a king.

 VERSE 11.
 He said, “This will be the way of the king who shall reign over you: he will take your sons, and appoint them as his servants, for his chariots, and to be his horsemen; and they will run before his chariots.